TelepathicGrunt/RepurposedStructures/README.md

 <img src="https://i.imgur.com/lD8Pa6U.png" alt="Picture that shows the title of this mod with a Stonebrick Fortress during sunset behind the text" width="1519" height="516"></img>
 ## CURRENTLY FOR 1.17.0 MC
 #### Works serverside too so vanilla clients can connect!
-#### CLICK HERE FOR FORGE 1.16.5 MC PORT: https://modrinth.com/mod/repurposed-structures-forge
+###### CLICK HERE FOR FORGE 1.16.5 MC PORT: https://modrinth.com/mod/repurposed-structures-forge

+**Recent News:** Updated to 1.17!!!
+Huge changes to config files including ability to change what mobs spawns over time in my structures!
+Advancements are condensed into fewer files and less spammy!
+Underground Bastion is now made of Deepslate!
+And a ton of bug fixes and file paths renamed for loot tables and stuff to be more consistent!
+See changelog for more info.

+Also, Charm Compatibility datapack is now released in the datapack section further down to add Charm houses to RS's villages!

 <br/>
 ____________________________________________________________________________